 INTRODUCTION

-Workshop for Construction Inc. (WFORC) is a construction company that specializes in building architecturally unique and technically challenging designs at the scale of new construction and renovations.
+Workshop for Construction Inc. (WFORC) is a construction company that is devoted to building architecturally unique and technically complex designs at the scale of renovations and new construction.
 WFORC grew out of the success and experience of Workshop for Architecture LLP (WFORA), an award-winning architectural firm based in New York City.
-Together or individually, the people in our companies offer clients a resourceful mindset that understands how to appreciate great design, understand its realities and build it with intelligence and rigor.
+Seeing first hand the problematic gap between architecture and construction in our building culture, we are trying to make the process of designing and building better.
+Together and individually, the people within our companies believe in an approach that values great design, and its construction with intelligence and rigor.

-With the execution of each construction project, we aim to build the client’s design with care and respect while tightly managing and supporting our team of tradesmen who comprise the foundation of our work.
-We understand that construction is not just bricks, mortar and money but more importantly people and communication.
-While meeting the specific demands of the project, we stress the importance of the right people knowing the right information at the right time.
-In this way, we can achieve our goal to use smart management to create fresh, interesting designs.
+In each construction project, we aim to build the client’s design with care and respect through tightly managing and supporting our team of tradesmen.
+We believe construction is not just bricks, mortar and money but more importantly people and communication.
+We stress the importance of the right people knowing the right information at the right time.
+This is the essential ingredient that helps us manage all the demands of creating beautifully designed spaces.

-As a means to ensure this quality, at WFORC, we have established our own understanding and intentions regarding the following aspects of our business:
+As a means to ensure this quality, we have established the following guidelines for our business:

 PEOPLE

 As an organization comprised of architects, construction managers and skilled tradesmen, WFORC brings together a unique team that informatively unites design and building.
 Every project is staffed with the architectural designer who developed the project as well as a construction project manager.
 From the early design phases, both team members discuss the demands and parameters of the project, from aesthetic details to overall execution.
-By doing this, miscommunication that often occurs between architects and GCs in a traditional bid-build approach is avoided from the beginning.
-This preemptive attitude towards information flow reduces the amount of time wasted during construction.
+By doing this, miscommunication that often occurs between architects and contractors in a traditional bid-build approach is avoided from the beginning.
+This early initiative towards useful information flow reduces the amount of time wasted and mistakes made during construction.

 MONEY

-Budgets are either in the foreground or background of every discussion of a construction project.
-To ensure everyone on our team understands the ramifications of design to dollars, the architectural team works with the construction managers to understand not only the dollar value of specific design intentions but also ‘what’ and ‘why’ determines those values.
-As architects understand better the reasons for cost, they understand better how to provide less expensive options if needed.
-Every project undergoes moments of ‘value engineering’, when the cost of the work must be reduced.
-WFORC aims to positively assist in these moments by providing information that helps maintain design quality while negotiating dollars.
+Budgets are in the foreground and background of every discussion of a construction project.
+To ensure everyone on our team understands the relationship of design to dollars, the architectural team works with the construction managers to understand not only the cost implications of specific design intentions but also how those values are determined.
+As our designers better understand the drivers of cost, they can manipulate designs strategically to preserve design while addressing budget issues.
+For us, “value engineering” is not the end to a well designed project but rather a moment to apply this holistic knowledge.

 BIDDING